 If you did not paint the background or the background is slightly opaque, you can tape a sketch of your design to the other side of the window.

 Step 4: Paint Your Glass

-You should only paint with one color at a time.
-For instance, if you are painting with blue, make sure you paint everything that will be blue before you start painting with another color.
-You will need to let each color dry before moving on to the next color.
-If the paint is still wet, your colors will begin to blend together.
+You should only paint one color at a time.
+For instance, if you paint with blue, make sure you paint everything that will be blue before you start painting with another color.

 You may also need to apply multiple layers of each color.
 Some colors may not dry as dark as you would like.